Cheryle Finley: Cottage cheese making a comeback

 It is being said that cottage cheese is making a comeback because consumers are becoming tired of yogurt for breakfast, lunch, dinner and snacks.
-I'm one of those people who never cheated on cottage cheese by switching to yogurt, always enjoying the small curd version.
-Available in small and large curd, small seems to be the curd of choice.
-I once accidentally bought large curd and just was not able to eat it.
-Same product, as small curds are simply large curds cut smaller.
+I'm one of those people who never cheated on cottage cheese by switching to yogurt, always enjoying the small-curd version.
+While cottage cheese is available in small and large curds, small seems to be the curd of choice.
+I once accidentally bought large-curd cottage cheese and just was not able to eat it.
+Same product — small curds are simply large curds cut smaller.

 Acid added to milk causes the milk to curdle, thus producing the curds.
 Cottage cheese sounds less appetizing when called coagulated milk and even less appetizing when called curdled milk.

-Heavily promoted during the first World War in the hopes of saving meat for the military rations, cottage cheese is like most food, the more fat in the milk the better the flavor of the end product.
-Low fat and fat free cottage cheese will be a little tart in taste and not as creamy as full fat and good for adding to easy recipes.
+Heavily promoted during World War I in the hopes of saving meat for the military rations, cottage cheese is like most food — the more fat in the milk the better the flavor of the end product.
+Low-fat and fat-free cottage cheese will be a little tart in taste and not as creamy as full fat and good for adding to easy recipes.

 Summer is a good time to give cottage cheese a turn on the dinner table.
-Enjoy it dressed up or right from the carton.
-It's been a good choice for a very long time.
+Enjoy it dressed up or right from the container.
+It's been a good choice for a long time.

 Homemade cottage cheese